ppannuto/patpannuto.com/classes/2022/winter/cse291/index.md

 ## Overview

-Internet of Things (IoT) devices are often battery-powered, or sometimes even enegery-harvesting and battery-free.
+Internet of Things (IoT) devices are often battery-powered, or sometimes even energy-harvesting and battery-free.
 For most applications, 80% or more of power goes to communication, sending data between the IoT device and the internet at large.
 These two realities mean that many IoT devices use custom communication technologies, or common ones in different ways (e.g. why does my Fitbit scale make my home WiFi go literally 100x slower when it's on?).

 This class will focus on how an IoT system designer should choose and use the wide array of wireless technologies.
-Specificially, we will look at WiFi, Classic Bluetooth, Bluetooth Low Energy, IEEE 802.15.4, 2g/3g/4g cellular, LTE-M, NB-IoT, LoRa, SigFox, and some time with more esoteric choices, such as Visible Light Communication (VLC), Infrared Communication (IR), Ultrasonic,
+Specifically, we will look at WiFi, Classic Bluetooth, Bluetooth Low Energy, IEEE 802.15.4, 2g/3g/4g cellular, LTE-M, NB-IoT, LoRa, SigFox, and some time with more esoteric choices, such as Visible Light Communication (VLC), Infrared Communication (IR), Ultrasonic,